Curated OER

 Leveled Problem Solving Circumference of a Circle

-In this geometry instructional activity, 6th graders solve 6 word problems in which they find the circumference of items that are circles.
+In this geometry worksheet, 6th graders solve 6 word problems in which they find the circumference of items that are circles.
 They find the circumference of items such as a basketball hoop, a cereal bowl, and a circular frame.

 Curated OER